 Micka has been with Essential Massage since February 2012.

 Sally completed her training in January 2005 at Michigan School of Myomassology.
-She has certificates in hot stone, reflexology, myofascial release, clinical approaches to carpal tunnel and thoracic outlet, as well as clinical approaches to headaches.
+She has certificates in hot stone, reflexology, myofascial release, clinical approaches to carpal tunnel and thoracic outlet, clinical approaches to headaches as well as kinesio taping and cupping therapy.
 She has a knack for deep tissue and sports massage.
 Deeper pressure and stretches are great for athletes pre or post an event.
-It is also great for stiff muscles, tightness, stress relief, relaxation, etc. Sally is also certified in Swedish massage, an d feels relaxation massage is something that everyone deserves.
+It is also great for stiff muscles, tightness, stress relief, relaxation, etc. Sally is also certified in Swedish massage, and feels relaxation massage is something that everyone deserves.
 She loves what she does and enjoys helping people with the stress of everyday life.

-Sally has been a massage therapist for 6 years and has been with Essential Massage since February 2009.
+Sally has been a massage therapist since 2005 and has been with Essential Massage since February 2009.

 In 2002, a well-timed fortune cookie told Sara to follow an impulse, and the next day she enrolled at the Michigan School of Myomassology.
 Sara spent her undergraduate years honing her “gentle-deep” style of massage around Ann Arbor, while studying cross-cultural health in an interdisciplinary social science program at the University of Michigan.

-Sara came to work at Essential in 2009, and in 2011 began an intensive training in Acupuncture and Chinese Medicine in Columbus, OH.
+Sara came to work at Essential in 2009 as a massage therapist, and in 2011 began an intensive training in Acupuncture and Chinese Medicine in Columbus, OH.
 After completing 1500 hours of classroom training and 1000 hours of internship at a high volume clinic, Sara sat for the NCCAOM board exams and in 2015 became a Diplomate of Acupuncture.
 Sara has given over 900 acupuncture treatments and particularly loves having a new tool to address chronic pain and many internal maladies.
+She is available for acupuncture treatments Sunday thru Thursday.